Information | Description | |||||||||||

 Guidance An Odour Impact Assessment must be carried out by competent person/s and in line with current best practice and guidance.
 Applicants are referred to guidance provided by IAQM: Guidance on the Assessment of Odour for Planning (version 1.1 July.
 2018) Details of an odour abatement system should include:

-Useful guidance is provided by DEFRA – Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems (2005).
-(This guidance was officially withdrawn in 2017 but remains a useful reference point) A Noise Assessment may also be required (see section 21). |
+Useful guidance is provided by DEFRA – Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems (2005) (This guidance was officially withdrawn in 2017 but remains a useful reference point) A Noise Assessment may also be required (see section 27).
+Further guidance is contained in the council’s Sensitive Uses Supplementary Planning Guidance. |

 |||||||||||

-A Parking Survey assesses the volume of vehicles parked at any one time in the vicinity of the application site, either on street or in existing car parks, and provides an indication of parking trends and any available capacity that could serve the new development.
+A Parking Survey assesses the number and location of vehicles parked at any one time in the vicinity of the application site, either on street or in existing car parks, and provides an indication of parking trends and any available capacity that could serve the new development.
 When is it required?
 A Parking Survey should be submitted when there is an identified parking need that cannot be accommodated within the application site.
-Typically it is used to demonstrate whether there is sufficient parking capacity on public roads or streets to accommodate the additional vehicles generated by the new development.
-Guidance The Parking Survey can form part of a Transport Assessment.
-It should be undertaken over a minimum of two days at appropriate times during the day and evening on both weekdays and weekends.
+Typically, it is used to demonstrate whether there is sufficient parking capacity on public roads or streets to accommodate the additional vehicles generated by the new development.
+Guidance The Parking Survey can form part of a Transport Assessment or Transport Assessment Form.
+It should be undertaken over a minimum of two days at appropriate times during the day and evening, and on both weekdays and weekends.
 Further guidance on when a Parking Survey is required and what should be included in it can be obtained from the Department for Infrastructure Roads Eastern Division. |

 |||||||||||

 A Phasing Plan sets out the sequence in which the various parts of a larger development scheme will be brought forward.
 The phasing is indicated on a diagrammatic plan with supporting narrative that describes the sequencing and why it is to take place in that order.
 When is it required?
 Where the phasing of development of a site is critical, either from a planning or commercial perspective.
-This may include the sequencing of development to ensure that necessary infrastructure is put in place, such as a road, junction or a community facility.
+This may include the sequencing of development to ensure that necessary infrastructure is put in place, such as a roads, affordable housing or a community facility.
 Guidance Where circumstances warrant, plans may show a phased release of development land.
 Phasing may be necessary having regard to infrastructure requirements or the adequacy of other services, which may indicate that a particular area cannot be released for development until a particular stage in the plan period.
 It may also take into account any relocation of people, sale or rental of land, property market, movement issues, land ownership patterns, funding availability, and relevant planning processes and legislation. |

 |||||||||||

-A Planning Agreement is a legally binding agreement, normally between the applicant, landowner and council, secured under Section 76 of the Planning Act (Northern Ireland) 2011.
-Planning Agreements are used to secure a planning obligation, such as developer contributions, where it is not possible to do so by a planning condition.
+A Planning Agreement is a legally binding agreement, normally between the applicant, landowner and council, to secure specific planning obligations necessary to make development acceptable.
+Planning agreements are typically used to secure affordable housing, travel plans, green travel measures, management of open space in residential schemes, student management plans for purpose-built managed student accommodation, employability and skills plans and financial developer contributions.
 The Planning Agreement must be signed and completed before the planning permission can be issued.
-Heads of Terms set out the applicant’s intention to enter into a Planning Agreement as part of the planning application process and the nature of the planning obligations that it is expected to contain.
+A Heads of Terms Form sets out the applicant’s intention to enter into a Planning Agreement as part of the planning application process, including the planning obligations that it is expected to contain.
 When is it required?
-Heads of Terms should be provided for all applications where it is expected that a Planning Agreement will be a prerequisite to the granting of planning permission.
-A draft Planning Agreement must be provided with all applications for Major development where:
+A Heads of Terms Form should be provided for all applications where it is expected that a Planning Agreement will be a prerequisite to the granting of planning permission.
+Guidance We require you to complete the Heads of Terms Form template.
+Please email [email protected] to request this form.
+The requirement for a Planning Agreement can be discussed as part of the council’s Pre-application Discussion service.
+The council’s Developer Contributions Framework sets out circumstances when a Planning Agreement will be required to secure developer contributions.
+Further guidance on planning agreements is provided by Development Management Practice Note 21: Section 76 Planning Agreements |

 |||||||||||